 Donald Trump and the Iran Nuclear Deal in 2018

-In May of 2018, United States President Donald Trump announced that he will withdraw from the agreement and restore economic sanctions against Iran.
-This is a worrying proclamation, as many believe Israel will feel empowered to attack Iran due to the agreement not having the United States' (Israel's closest ally) backing.
+In May of 2018, United States President Donald Trump announced that he would withdraw from the agreement and restore economic sanctions against Iran.
+A worrying proclamation, as many believe Israel will feel empowered to attack Iran due to the agreement not having the United States' (Israel's closest ally) backing.

 According to international observers, such as the IAEA and UN, Iran has lived up to its part of the agreement.
 This situation presents the world with a potentially volatile situation in which the United States, and possibly Israel, are acting as an impediment to international cooperation and law.
 France, Germany, and the United Kingdom expressed regret in a joint statement released by the three nations shortly after this announcement.
 As of this moment, China and Russia have refrained from comment, although this situation is still developing as this article goes to print.

 About the Author